asengupta/avishek.net/_posts/2023-02-04-every-engineer-is-an-accountant.md

     - [The effectiveness of pair programming: A meta-analysis](https://www.researchgate.net/publication/222408325_The_effectiveness_of_pair_programming_A_meta-analysis)
     - [Software Economics: A Roadmap](https://www.researchgate.net/publication/2411293_Software_Economics_A_Roadmap)
 - Web
+  - Information Economics
+    - [Good Presentation](https://itgov.cs.ui.ac.id/miti/IE%20Presentation%20for%20MTI2.pdf) on using multicriteria (tangible and non-tangible parameters) methods of Information Economics to link to software value
   - Decision Theory
     - [Video on Expected Value of Perfect and Imperfect Information](https://www.youtube.com/watch?v=jOafCEFZ1_8)
   - Software Valuation